Zaffri/VueJS-Task-Manager/README.md

 * Unfocus on category create.

 # Veux setup
-* Add action for editState.
+* Add action for newCategory.